mahmoud-mfahmy/Diabetes-Readmission-Classification/README.md

 ## Summary:
 * Dataset consists of 10 years of diabetic patients' data in the U.S., along with whether or they not they were readmitted to the hospital (Unbalanced classes with ~75% not readmitted)
 * Data was cleaned and many of the features were recoded/engineered
-* Multiple classification models were compared using R (Logistic Regression, SVM, Decision Tree, Random Forest) on the basis of AUC as well as K-Means Clustering
+* Multiple classification models were compared using R (Logistic Regression, SVM, Decision Tree, Random Forest) on the basis of AUC and K-Means Clustering was performed as well
 * Logistic regression was found to be the best performing model (AUC = 0.615)

 ## References: